Simple Steps to Remove Chocolate Stains

 How to remove stains from jeans

 Denim jeans are, by nature, more rugged and durable fabrics, so you have more flexibility in the aggressiveness with which you attack a chocolate stain on jeans.
 As with any item that has a stain, you should start by removing as much of the excess chocolate as possible, preferably right after the stain occurs and is fresh.
 Using cold water and a clean paper towel or cloth, gently apply to the chocolate stain to remove excess, being careful not to rub it further into your jeans.
-Apply your favorite Tide Liquid Detergent, gently scrubbing with a soft-bristled toothbrush.
+Apply your favorite Tide Liquid Detergent directly to the stain and let sit for at least 5 minutes.
 Once satisfied, rinse the area thoroughly with cold water, then launder the jeans as you normally would.

 How to remove chocolate stains from white shirts

 When it comes to white shirts, it’s imperative to get to the chocolate stain quickly to avoid it setting.
 Start by removing any excess chocolate from the area, then using cold water and a clean white cloth or paper towel, gently press at the stain to get as much additional chocolate out of the fibers as possible.
 Be careful during this process that you’re not pushing the stain further into the fibers.
 Before attempting to clean with any solvents, be sure to read the garment’s care label and spot test your cleaner in an inconspicuous area to ensure no damage will occur.
-Once satisfied, apply some Tide Free & Gentle to the stain and use a soft-bristled toothbrush to work at the stain and spread detergent into the fibers.
+Once satisfied, apply some Tide Free & Gentle Liquid directly to the stain.
 Allow the shirt to sit with the detergent on it for at least 5 minutes, then machine wash as you normally would.

 How to get chocolate out of white clothes

 For white clothing, it’s imperative to get to any chocolate stains quickly to avoid it setting deeper into the fabric.
 Start by removing any excess chocolate from the area, then using cold water and a clean white cloth or paper towel, gently press at the stain to get as much additional chocolate out of the fibers as possible.
 Be careful that you’re not pushing the stain further into the fibers.
 Before attempting to clean with any solvents, be sure to read the garment’s care label and spot test your cleaner in an inconspicuous area to ensure no damage will occur.
-Once satisfied, apply some Tide Free & Gentle to the stain and use a soft-bristled toothbrush to work at the stain and spread detergent into the fibers.
+Once satisfied, apply some Tide Free & Gentle Liquid directly to the stain.
 Allow the shirt to sit with the detergent on it for at least 5 minutes, then machine wash as you normally would.

 How to Remove Chocolate Stains from Carpets